Knowledge Graph MCP server

 Stats

-The MCP Knowledge Graph server provides persistent memory for AI models by implementing a local knowledge graph that allows models to remember information across conversations.
-This server works with any AI model supporting the Model Context Protocol (MCP) or function calling capabilities.
+The MCP Knowledge Graph is a persistent memory server that allows AI models to remember information about users across conversations.
+It stores information in a local knowledge graph, with a customizable storage location, and works with any AI model supporting the Model Context Protocol (MCP) or function calling capabilities.

 Installation